e-dant/watcher/readme.md

 ./wtr.watcher 'your/favorite/path' -s 10
 ```

-This will take care of:
+This will take care of some platform-specifics, building the
-  - Building a compiler if one is not found
-  - Linking the `compile_commands.json` file
-    to this project's root
-  - Building the project's debug and release variants
+release, debug, and sanitizer variants, and running the unit
+tests and benchmarks.

 #### CMake